Meng Hongwei: Prosecution

 On 6 October 2018, Interpol officially demanded to know Meng's status from the Chinese government.
 The next day, the Central Commission for Discipline Inspection announced that Meng was being investigated by the National Supervisory Commission, an anti-corruption agency, for allegedly taking bribes, and that a task force would be set up to pursue his alleged associates.
 Meng was also accused of "willfulness", which public administration expert Zhu Lijia said might indicate that he "may not have strictly toed the party lines".

 Interpol also received Meng's letter of resignation, with immediate effect, and said the organisation's acting senior vice president, Kim Jong Yang of South Korea, would be acting president until a permanent replacement was elected at a meeting in Dubai in November 2018.
 Interpol's press release did not mention whether Meng had resigned under duress.
 Grace Meng has threatened Interpol with legal action over its lack of investigation into the authenticity of the resignation.

 On 26 October 2018, Meng was removed from the Chinese People's Political Consultative Conference, China's top political advisory body.
-On 27 March 2019, the Central Commission for Discipline Inspection and the National Supervisory Commission announced that Meng was expelled from the Communist Party and removed from all posts.
+On 27 March 2019, the Central Commission for Discipline Inspection and the National Supervisory Commission announced that Meng was expelled from the CCP and removed from all posts.

 In April 2019, Meng's wife sued Interpol for failing to assist her at the Permanent Court of Arbitration.
 In 2021, she criticised the Chinese government as being "a monster" because she said in a figurative sense that, "they eat their children".
 She said the charges of accepting bribes were "trumped up", and that the CCP really purged him because "he used his high-profile position to push for change".
 "It's a fake case.
 It's an example of a political disagreement being turned into a criminal affair.
 The extent of corruption in China today is extremely serious.
 It's everywhere.
 But there are two different opinions about how to solve corruption.
 One is the method used now.
 The other is to move toward constitutional democracy, to solve the problem at its roots."

 On 24 April 2019, a statement by the Supreme People's Procuratorate said that prosecutors "decided to arrest Meng Hongwei on suspicion of accepting bribes".
 On 20 June 2019, he pleaded guilty for accepting bribes over 14.5 million yuan or $2.11 million.
 He was sentenced on 21 January 2020 to 13½ years of jail time and fined CNY 2 million for the accepting of bribes and abusing his position.
 He did not apply for appeal to the court sentence.